More and more college students and professionals are becoming interested in joining the field of Applied Behavior Analysis.

 Applied Behavior Analysis (ABA) is a practice that seeks to understand the link between learning and behavior.
 It most commonly focuses on the objective evaluation and measurement of observable behavior.
 ABA specialists apply their knowledge by conducting behavioral assessments, authoring treatment plans, training others to implement programs, analyzing data, and often working directly with subjects.
-Behavior analysts are qualified to apply their skills for a variety of clients and needs.
+Behavior analysts are qualified to apply their skills to a variety of clients and needs.

-1. The Number of Children and Adults Living with Autism is on the Rise
+1. The number of children and adults living with autism is on the rise

 Applied behavior specialists are most commonly employed in the assessment and programmatic treatment of adults and children with autism.
 According to a recent Scientific American article, The Centers for Disease Control and Prevention (CDC) now estimates that 1 in 68 children in the U.S. has some form of autism.